tmp2tmp/fff/hello_world.md

     //argument type selectors:  eventually confines the specialized function set using domains = tuple<
-        tuple <Base, Hello, World> //types that the virtual parameter Base&& can be of
+        tuple <Base, Hello, World> //types that the virtual parameter `Base&&' can be of
         >;

     //argument-type-specialized functions: